A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Frequently Asked Questions

 \Answer{Whether or not an axis is ``important" is very subjective, and depends on specific applications.
 Instead, we categorize different types of generalization more systematically to aid researchers and practitioners in evaluating their robot policies based on the needs of their downstream applications. }

 \Question{Can you quantify how much different perturbations affect a base task?}

-\Answer{It would be interesting to consider the ``edit distance" that a perturbation induces from a base task, to quantify how much generalization is required.
+\Answer{It would be interesting to consider the ``edit distance" that a perturbation induces, to quantify how much generalization is required.
 However, we do not consider this in \TaxonomyName, due to the challenging nature of defining such distances.
-Some options for this could include image or text embeddings for \textgbf{visual} or \textgbf{semantic} perturbations, dynamic time warping~\cite{muller2007dynamic} for \textgbf{behavioral}, or using multi-modal foundation models.
+Some options for this could include image or text embeddings for \textgbf{visual} or \textgbf{semantic} perturbations, dynamic time warping~\cite{muller2007dynamic} for \textgbf{behavioral}, or foundation models.
 Future work can investigate correlating such metrics with empirical generalization.}